draperunner/mongo-live-count/README.md

 # MongoDB Live Count

-A very simple web app showing the total number of documents in a MongoDB collection live.
-Count is updated every second.
+A very simple web app showing the total number of documents in a MongoDB collection live and its storage size.
+Count and storage size are updated every second.

 ![Screenshot GIF](recording.gif "Screenshot GIF")